 Find CWD test results for your deer

 Test results are added as they become available.
 During an average year, results are typically available 10-14 days after the deer is brought to a sampling station.
-This year, we will likely experience delays due to implications from COVID-19.
-To protect our staff's health, we have reduced the number of staff per shift at our CWD sample processing center.
-Despite adding shifts, the daily volume of processed samples will be reduced from previous years.

 See all test results